 The Elevator Inspection Section also inspects all new and existing elevators, freight elevators, escalators, moving walks and other lifts on a yearly basis and issues certificates of operation.
 This section also performs investigations of accidents or incidents involving elevators, escalators, moving walks and all related equipment.

 New Laws In Place Affecting Elevator Industry

 Effective July 1, 2011, new laws went into effect that further regulate freight elevators; establish licensing and continuing education requirements for elevator contractors and mechanics; and establish the Kentucky Elevator Advisory Committee.
-Select the link below to view the current elevator laws.
+Select the following link to view the current elevator laws:

 Regulations necessary to implement the expanded elevator program have been filed with the Legislative Research Commission (LRC) and went into effect on Friday, July 8, 2011.